As soon as I published this post, the President signed a bill recognizing Juneteenth as a federal holiday.

 Jerrelle’s show-stopping cake was referred to around the table as the Juneteenth flag because of its beautiful red layers!

-Jerrrelle used beets to achieve the red coloring and then spread each layer with maple cream cheese frosting.
+Jerrrelle used beets to achieve the red coloring and then spreads each layer with maple cream cheese frosting.

 There were many compliments to the chef for her complex mash-up of savory and sweet combining earthy beets with maple flavor!